-Acrylic Painting and the Muralist
+Acrylic Painting and The Muralist

 As most of you know I use several different mediums and paint in many different styles to expand my knowledge.
-Going back several years when I first started acrylic painting on canvas did I know I would be using this medium in it’s entirety as a muralist.
+Going back several years when I first started acrylic painting on canvas did I know I would be using this medium in its entirety as a muralist.

 But as life would have it, I can only assume that it was meant for me to paint this way.
-Some artists and muralists have trouble with acrylic painting because of how quickly they dry, especially the heavy bodied acrylics, but there are a couple of ways to prevent them from drying quickly using extenders and clear mediums, but believe it or not I have adapted to them and rarely do I use either.
-As a muralist I really have no problems controlling the drying because I paint somewhat loosely when acrylic painting and go for a more painterly look.
+Some artists and muralists have trouble with acrylic paint because of how quickly they dry, especially the heavy-bodied acrylics, but there are a couple of ways to prevent them from drying quickly using extenders and clear mediums, but believe it or not, I have adapted to them and rarely do I use either.
+As a muralist, I really have no problems controlling the drying because I paint somewhat loosely when acrylic painting and go for a more painterly look.

 This mural I actually painted as a tribute to artist Jerry Yarnell,